ga92xug/tum-adlr-ws22-02/README.md

 ## Results
 - Proprioceptive information: we added sensory information for the fingers to the model input.
 - Intrinsic motivation: by using some environment specific clues we introduce a much richer exploration signal that should help the agent to explore the environment more efficiently and to built a better world model.
 For that we introduce the biologically inspired Learn2Grab and Stacking reward.
+- Push2Target: to further simplify the task, we introduce an additional dense reward that only tracks the x-coordinate of the target.

 ### Learn2Grab results:
 <p align="center"> <img src="report/images/learn2grab_ablation_study_with_proprio.png" height="200px"/> <img src="report/images/contacts.png" height="200px"/> </p>

 ### Task performance:
 <p align="center"><img src="report/images/results.png" height="200px"/></p>

+## Fails